GRaonix/Idle-Warrior/README.md

 Zones or levels :
 ===============
-Ennemies :
-HP, Attack, Defense, Speed.
+Ennemies : Normal and Bosses (at the end of each levels) HP, Attack, Defense, Speed.
-Loot : gold, experience, research (experience for pets).
+Loot : gold, experience, research (experience for pets),

 Training :
 ========